Build Better ICF Homes

 And finally, due to the monolithic nature of Logix construction, your home will be inherently air-tight.
 In fact, 9 of the most common 19 air-leakage trouble spots shown below are inherently solved by regular Logix construction.
 And the remaining 10 air-leakage trouble spots are addressed by incremental construction techniques listed in the High Performance Homes application page.

-To learn how all these elements work together to create truly superior energy efficiency and significant energy savings - read "The Logix ICF Effect" whitepaper.
+To learn how all these elements work together to create truly superior energy efficiency and significant energy savings - read "The ICF Effect on Energy Efficiency" article.

-"So How Much Does A Logix XtraComfort Home Cost Compared To A Traditionally Built Home?"
+"So How Much Does An XtraComfort Logix ICF Home Cost Compared To A Traditionally Built Home?"

-Every home, designer, builder and homeowner are different - and there are so many variables in play that make it difficult to arrive an general rule of thumb to accurately answer that question.
-But here is an example that illustrates the general economics of Logix:
+Every home, homeowner, builder and region are different and there are many variables in play that make it difficult to arrive at a consistently accurate rule of thumb.
+But here is an example that illustrates the general economics of Logix, given typical lumber prices and interest rates.

-Let's assume a bungalow with 2,000 square foot of living space, which will have 1,800 sq ft of above grade walls.
+And for this example let's take a bungalow with 2,000 sq ft of living space that has 1,800 sq ft of above grade walls.

-$150/sq ft - Budget price to build the home conventionally
+$150/sq ft - Turnkey budget price to build this home conventionally with a well insulated and framed foundation.

-$14,400 - Additional cost to build above grade walls with Logix (assume $8/sq ft premium x 1800 sq feet of above grade walls )
+$10,800 - Additional cost to build the above grade walls with Logix ICF (assume $6/sq ft premium x 1,800 sq ft of above grade walls)

 This 3000 sq ft home (with a 41 ft high back wall) built on a virtual cliff is a remarkable architectural and engineering achievement.
 Plus, what a view!